Fonta1n3/FullyNoded-Server/README.md

 The idea is to automate the right way to do things for newbs and devs alike.

 Initially a random string is created which we use as a namespace for a dedicated random encryption key which is stored on your
 Mac's secure enclave/keychain.
-The random encryption key is created with the devices Cryptographically Secure random Number Generator.
+The random encryption key is created with the devices Cryptographically Secure Random Number Generator.
 When running FNS the first time you will be prompted to store this item on your keychain, the random letters you see are not the encryption key itself but its namespace.
 FNS uses the randomly created namespace to fetch the encryption key from your secure enclave to encrypt your RPC credentials which are stored encrypted on your device via "core data".
 Each time FNS fetches your own RPC credentials